Retinopathy of Prematurity (ROP) Videos

 Prevent Blindness has developed a series of informational videos to help parents and caregivers navigate questions about retinopathy of prematurity (ROP) and their newborn’s eye health.
 These videos provide clear, reliable information about what ROP is, how it is diagnosed, available treatments, and steps parents can take to support their baby’s vision development.
 Whether you’re seeking answers about risk factors, medical care, or long-term outlook, our videos are here to provide a starting point to answer your questions about ROP.

-Finding support when your baby comes home from the NICU
+Presentation slide titled 'Getting support when your baby comes home from the NICU' by speaker Kelli Kelley.

 Kelli Kelley, founder and President of Hand to Hold, describes the difficulty of bringing a medically complex child home from the NICU, and the importance of finding support for navigating this experience.
 She provides real-world advice on advocating for your child as a former NICU mom.